thanhnhaapac/thanhnhaapac/README.md

 ---
 **About Me**
 - I'm a *Blockchain Developer* in Ho Chi Minh City, Viet Nam.
-Founder of SaigonWallet.
-Currently, I am developing an Ecosystem for SaigonWallet project.
+Founder of SaigonChain.
+Currently, I am developing an Ecosystem for SaigonChain project.
 I started programming and researching Blockchain since 2020,
 - I have a passion for contributing to more accessible open-source code, helping young people understand and be passionate about Blockchain and Blockchain Technology as much as possible.
 ---
 - I'm working in: